 Many companies that work with individuals in transition keep detailed records of items that are found after a move.
 You may be able to have the items shipped back to you, or you may be able to retrieve them in person.

 5. Identify Whether the Missing Items Are Covered

 Once you have checked with everyone who helped you move to see if they’ve found the missing items, take a moment to find any moving documentation you have.
-If you purchased moving insurance or if the items are insured independently, loss in this situation may be partially or fully covered.
+If you purchased moving replacement valuation protection or if the items are insured independently, loss in this situation may be partially or fully covered.